GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 These configuration parameters are used by the services described below.

-Create a Grails Command Object to manage file upload parameters.
+Create a Grails command object to manage file upload parameters:

 _grails-app/controllers/demo/FeaturedImageCommand.groovy_